9623D-Double-Vision/DoubleVisionNB/README.md

 - [x] Rhett

 ### Q1
-In the first match, we played on the blue alliance and went against teams 29485B and 3796K while allied with 29073A. **We tied that match 91-91.**
+In the first match, we played on the blue alliance and went against teams 29485B and 3796K while allied with 29073A. **We tied this match 91-91.**

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20first%20match.PNG">

 ### Q10
-In the second match, we played on the red alliance and went against teams 44252R and 9447G while being allied with 1660A. **We won this match with 67-66.**
+In the second match, we played on the red alliance and went against teams 44252R and 9447G while being allied with 1660A. **We won this match 67-66.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20second%20match.PNG">

 ### Q23
-In the third match, we played on the red alliance and went against teams 3796H and 9447D while allied with 31617Z. **We won this match with 115-96.**
+In the third match, we played on the red alliance and went against teams 3796H and 9447D while allied with 31617Z. **We won this match 115-96.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20third%20match.PNG">

 ### Q28
-In the fourth match, we played on the blue alliance and went against teams 99322A and 9447P while being allied with 9447V. **We won this match with 117-88.**
+In the fourth match, we played on the blue alliance and went against teams 99322A and 9447P while being allied with 9447V. **We won this match 117-88.**
  <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20fourth%20match.PNG">

 ### Q40
-In the fifth match, we played on the blue alliance and went against teams 1660B and 26468A while being allied with 26468B. **We won this match with 116-74.**
+In the fifth match, we played on the blue alliance and went against teams 1660B and 26468A while being allied with 26468B. **We won this match 116-74.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20fifth%20match.PNG">

 ### Q52
-In the sixth match, we played on the red alliance and went against teams 9623T and 8686M while being paired with 3796G. **We won this match with 125-88.**
+In the sixth match, we played on the red alliance and went against teams 9623T and 8686M while being paired with 3796G. **We won this match 125-88.**
  <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/Cockys%20sixth%20match.PNG">

 ### We finished 5th in qualifiers with 11 WPs, 16 APs, 503 SPs, and a final record of 5-0-1